-The EPA has also initiated a regional haze program designed to protect and to improve visibility at and around National Parks, National Wilderness Areas and International Parks.
+The EPA has also initiated a regional haze program designed to protect and to improve visibility at and around National Parks, National Wilderness Areas and International Parks, particularly those located in the southwest and southeast United States.
 This program restricts the construction of new coal-fired power plants whose operation may impair visibility at and around federally protected areas.
-Moreover, this program may require certain existing coal-fired power plants to install additional control measures designed to limit haze-causing emissions, such as sulfur dioxide, nitrogen oxides and particulate matter.
-By imposing limitations upon the placement and construction of new coal-fired power plants, the EPA's regional haze program could affect the future market for coal.
+In June 2005 EPA finalized amendments to the regional haze rules which will require certain existing coal-fired power plants to install Best Available Retrofit Technology (BART) limit haze-causing emissions, such as sulfur dioxide, nitrogen oxides and particulate matter.
+By imposing limitations upon the placement and construction of new coal-fired power plants and BART requirements on existing coal-fired power plants, the EPA's regional haze program could affect the future market for coal.